-This guide, which will be available in early 2020, is designed for students and teachers who want to know how to organize and participate in MUNs that accurately simulate the UN.
+This guide is designed for students and teachers who want to know how to organize and participate in MUNs that accurately simulate the UN, with practical guidance, tips, history, context and information based on how the UN actually works.

 The Charter of the United Nations is the founding document of the United Nations and a multilateral treaty.
 It was signed on 26 June 1945, in San Francisco, at the conclusion of the United Nations Conference on International Organization and came into force on 24 October 1945.